-Assessment and Acknowledgements
+Annual Assessment and Acknowledgments

-- Heka will assess the performance of this plan annually and will report on its positive impact efforts and the identified metrics above to the Commission in accordance with its annual marijuana establishment licensure renewal in accordance with 935 CMR 500.103(4)(a). - Heka further acknowledges the following regarding the implementation of this plan: - All specifically named organizations in this plan have been contacted and have agreed to receive the contemplated monetary and/or in-kind donations discussed herein or have agreed to partner with Heka to implement the identified goals and programs stated herein, as applicable. - In carrying out this plan, Heka will adhere to the requirements concerning prohibited advertising, branding, marketing, and sponsorship practices of every marijuana establishment in accordance with 935 CMR 500.105(4). - Any actions taken, or programs instituted by Heka in connection with this plan will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.
+- Heka will conduct a review of this policy annually and will report on its efforts and the identified metrics and corresponding goals above to the Commission in accordance with its annual marijuana establishment licensure renewal in accordance with 935 CMR 500.l03(4)(a).
+Following such review, Heka will identify strategic objectives related to promotion of equity and diversity at Heka, including possible changes in policies and procedures, staff training, targeted recruitment efforts, and/or sponsored equity and diversity awareness events for employees and the local community. - Heka further acknowledges the following regarding the implementation of this Diversity Plan: - o All specifically named organizations in this plan have agreed to partner with Heka to implement the identified goals and programs stated herein, as applicable. - o In carrying out this plan, Heka will adhere to the requirements concerning prohibited advertising, branding, marketing, and sponsorship practices of every marijuana establishment in accordance with 935 CMR 500.105(4). - o Any actions taken, or programs instituted by Heka in connection with this plan will not violate the Commission's regulations with respect to limitation on ownership or control or other applicable state laws.